-A residence permit on grounds of au-pair placement is intended for an individual aged 18-25 who is interested in working as an au pair in Iceland.
+A residence permit on grounds of au-pair placement is for an individual aged 18 to 25, who is interested in working as an au pair in Iceland.

 Residence permits on grounds of au-pair placement are granted based on Art.
 68 of the Act on Foreigners No. 80/2016.

 You might have the right to a residence permit on grounds of au-pair placement if all of the following requirements are met, as well as others